Calgary Stampede: Animal welfare

 The Stampede has attempted to balance rodeo tradition against the concerns of animal welfare groups who argue that the sport is inhumane.
 Officials defend the sport, calling the animals the "stars of the show" and stating that the Stampede is "passionate about the proper treatment of animals".
 The Calgary Humane Society has found itself at odds with other organizations by choosing to work with the Stampede to ensure that stress on the animals is kept to a minimum.
 It is one of two such groups, in addition to veterinarians, who are on hand to monitor the rodeo.

 Chuckwagon racing is a particular source of controversy.
+The World Professional Chuckwagon Association has called the Stampede's Rangeland derby "a half-mile of hell", and 65 horses had been killed in the event from 1986 to 2015.
 Animal rights groups protest the event, arguing that the sport causes undue suffering for the horses.
 Racers admit the sport is dangerous, but defend their sport amidst the controversy, arguing that the animals are well cared for, and that allowing them to race saves many horses from prematurely going to slaughter.

 Following a particularly deadly series of accidents in 1986 where nine horses were killed in chuckwagon racing incidents alone – including five horses in one spectacular crash – humane society officials, fans and even some drivers called for major changes to the races, while others called for the sport to be banned entirely.
 Numerous rule changes were announced prior to the 1987 event.
-The Calgary chapter of the Society for the Prevention of Cruelty to Animals accepted the changes, stating it would not call for the sport to be banned given that Stampede officials had moved to improve animal safety, further changes were announced in 2011.
+The Calgary chapter of the Society for the Prevention of Cruelty to Animals accepted the changes, stating it would not call for the sport to be banned given that Stampede officials had moved to improve animal safety.
+Further changes to the rules were announced in 2011.